Sony NEX-5N vs RX100 VI

 |Sony NEX-C3« »||Y||stereo||mono||-||-||mini||2.0||-||-||-||Sony NEX-C3|

 It is notable that the NEX-5N has a hotshoe, while the RX100 VI does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-The RX100 VI is a recent model that features in the current product line-up of Sony.
-In contrast, the NEX-5N has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the NEX-5N was succeeded by the Sony NEX-5R.
+Both the NEX-5N and the RX100 VI have been discontinued, but can regularly be found used on eBay.
+The NEX-5N was replaced by the Sony NEX-5R, while the RX100 VI was followed by the Sony RX100 VII.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony website.

 So what is the bottom line?
 Which of the two cameras – the Sony NEX-5N or the Sony RX100 VI – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 - Faster shutter: Has higher mechanical shutter speed (1/4000s vs 1/2000s) to freeze action.

 - More flexible: Accepts interchangeable lenses, so that lens characteristics can be altered.

 - Longer lasting: Can take more shots (460 versus 240) on a single battery charge.

 - Better lighting: Features a hotshoe and can thus hold and trigger an external flash gun.